chn-lee-yumi/MaterialSearch/README_EN.md

 ## Search Speed

+On a J3455 CPU, when search threshold is 0, approximately 18,000 image matches or 5,200 video frame matches can be performed in 1 second.

-On a J3455 CPU, approximately 17,000 image matches can be performed in 1 second (video matching may be slightly slower).
+Increasing the search threshold can speed up searching speed.
+On a J3455 CPU, when search threshold is 10, approximately 30,000 image matches or 6,100 video frame matches can be performed in 1 second.

 ## Known Issues